Band Camp FAQs

-Next is where you get the room key and the student will need to sign off that they understand that lost keys are $125.
-They will need to pay you back for that fine.
+Next is where you get the room key.
+The parent & the student will need to sign off that they understand that lost keys are $125 & that they will pay you back for that fine.

-If for some reason you are not able to get checked in by 8:30, please contact Ms. Jones to let her know.
+If for some reason you are not able to get checked in by 8:30, please contact Laurie Jones to let her know.

 Students must be ready to be locked into their rooms by 11:00 pm.

-During evening lock-in, we will be giving out garbage bags and a card with contact information for the floor the student is staying on with additional emergency contact information.
+During the first evening lock-in, we will be giving out garbage bags and a card with contact information for the floor the student is staying on & additional emergency contact information.
 Each student will meet the floor chaperones and can discuss any issues with them.

 What is the check-out procedure?

 At 1:00 pm on Friday after lunch, the students will be done.
 THEY WILL NEED TO CLEAN THEIR ROOM COMPLETELY AND LEAVE THE DOOR OPEN.
-All garbage should be bagged and placed in the bathrooms or other designated areas (ask your floor chaperone if you aren’t sure).
+All garbage should be bagged and placed in a designated area (ask your floor chaperone if you aren’t sure).
 A clean-up fee will be assessed to those students who leave their rooms dirty prior to checkout.
 We suggest your student PACK THE NIGHT BEFORE as much as they can to make check out smoother.

 Once they are good to go, they will turn in their keys in the lobby.
 They can pick up any medication with the nurse then also.